Pros and Cons of Grinding Weed

 Cons of Grinding:

-Grinders have become a pivotal tool in many cannabis consumer’s toolbox, but there are still those traditional in mindset who believe grinding weed is a waste and you would be better either using your hands, or simply tearing off larger chunks of weed.
+Grinders have become a pivotal tool in many cannabis consumer’s toolbox, but there are still those traditional in mindset who believe grinding weed is a waste and you would be better off using your hands.

 There are other ways to grind weed if you don't have a grinder.